 Continuing students must reapply for both institutional scholarships and federal financial aid every year.

 Student Financial Services (SFS) manages billing, payment and refund options for all Columbia students.

-Students who seek financial aid advising, veteran education benefits advising, and other aid-related topics are asked to make an appointment online.
+Students who seek financial aid counseling, veteran education benefits counseling, and other aid-related topics are asked to make an appointment online.

 New York's many and diverse neighborhoods combined with an extensive public transportation system offer a variety of housing options that are convenient to the Columbia campus.

 If you have any questions about GS housing, please contact firstname.lastname@example.org.

 Please note: The move-in period for students arriving for fall 2020 has been extended to October 15, 2020.